AadityaKandel/App-Regulator/README.md

 > Hence, if you want the full experience, go for the Executable Version

-> However, you can see the code which I designed for the executable version, I've commented it on this script.
+> However, you can see the code which I designed for the executable version which I've commented on this script.

 > Thank You.
 Any issues later on will be fixed once discovered.